Torbjornsson/TDA572-2019/exported-org-files/ProjectDesign.md

 # Missile command<a id="orgheadline1"></a>

-A clone of the classic arcade game missile command where you need to protect yourself against the enemies nuclear missiles.
+A clone of the classic arcade game [Missile Command](https://en.wikipedia.org/wiki/Missile_Command) where you need to protect yourself against the enemies nuclear missiles.

 # Game features <code>[0/6]</code><a id="orgheadline8"></a>